-- A procedural irregularity that affected the outcome; - New evidence that was not reasonably available at the time the determination was made and could affect the outcome; or - The Title IX Coordinator, investigator, or decision-maker had a conflict of interest or bias that affected the outcome of the matter.
+- o A procedural irregularity that affected the outcome; - o New evidence that was not reasonably available at the time the determination was made and could affect the outcome; - The Title IX Coordinator, investigator, or decision-maker had a conflict of interest or bias that affected the outcome of the matter; or - o The sanction is disproportionate with the violation.

-Both parties may submit a written statement in support of or appealing the outcome to Chief Academic and Compliance Officer at m.ernst@sae.edu within 5 calendar days of receipt of the determination.
-Statements in support or appeal should be no more than 3 pages and must be submitted by the Complainant or Respondent (not by an advisor).37 When a statement in support or appeal is filed, the other party will be notified in writing.
+Both parties may submit a written statement in support of or appealing the outcome to Chief Academic and Compliance Officer or their designee within 5 calendar days of receipt of the determination.
+Statements in support or appeal should be no more than 3 pages and must be submitted by the Complainant or Respondent (not by an advisor).36 When a statement in support or appeal is filed, the other party will be notified in writing.